bobbingwide/fizzie/readme.txt

 * breadcrumbs - Breadcrumb trail - using sb-breadcrumbs-block-based-widgets
 * category-description - Uses [archive_description] shortcode
 * category-query - To list posts in a chosen category term
+* contents-shortcode - Contents shortcode etc for the output-input custom template
 * download - To download plugins - uses [oikp_download] shortcode
 * download-theme - To download themes - uses [oikth_download] shortcode
 * footer - Final full width footer
 * footer-menu - Displays the footer menu - after the final full width footer
+* footer-variant-example - Example of a footer template part
 * header - Displays the header: site logo, site title and tagline, header menu.
 * header-menu - Displays the header menu
+* header-variant-example - Example of a header template part

 * home-part - A template part used in debugging.
 Classic block
 * home-query - Displays the posts on the blog page
 * i18n-rich-text.html